Xopenex HFA Side Effects

 Applies to levalbuterol: inhalation aerosol powder, inhalation solution

-Along with its needed effects, levalbuterol (the active ingredient contained in Xopenex HFA) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, levalbuterol (the active ingredient contained in Xopenex HFA) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking levalbuterol:More common
+If any of the following side effects occur while taking levalbuterol, check with your doctor immediately:More common

 - Fast heartbeat